localmess/localhost-abuse/poc-web-pages/README.md

 ## ⚙️ Requirements

 - Use the Chrome browser; Brave and Firefox may block certain methods.
+- Chrome version 141 and lower does not implement LNA and should work without issues.
-- When prompted, allow local network access (Chrome LNA mitigations).
+- Chrome version 142 implements LNA.
+Thus, when prompted, allow local network access (Chrome LNA mitigations).
 Alternatively, disable the `Local Network Access Checks` flag under `chrome://flags`.

 ---